Majd ed-Dowleh Qajar-Qovanlu Amirsoleimani: Family

 Majd ed-Dowleh's family maintained deep ties to the Qajar dynasty, being closely related to 6 the Qajar shahs, and ancestors intermarrying with Zand princesses.
 Majd ed-Dowleh's paternal grandmother was Begom Jan Khanom, his aunt, Malek Jahan Khanom (Mahd-e Olia), was the Regent of Iran as the wife of Mohammad Shah Qajar, and he was notably Naser al-Din Shah's favourite cousin.
-Majd ed-Dowleh married two daughters of Naser al-Din Shah: Princess Touman Aqa Qajar (Fakhr od-Dowleh) in 1883, the Shah's favored daughter, and Princess Walieh.
+Majd ed-Dowleh married two daughters of Naser al-Din Shah: Princess Touran Agha Khanoum Qajar (Fakhr od-Dowleh) in 1883, the Shah's favored daughter, and Princess Walieh.
 Over the course of several marriages, he fathered 15 children.

 Unlike other members of the royal household of his time, Majd ed-Dowleh valued both classical Persian education and modern Western learning, encouraging proficiency in foreign languages and diverse academic pursuits.
 He was a progressive parent, committed to providing equal educational opportunities for both his sons and daughters.
-His daughters were among the first women in elite circles to appear publicly in Western dress after Reza Shah Pahlavi’s ban on the veil.
+His daughters were among the first women in elite circles to appear publicly in Western dress after Reza Shah Pahlavi’s ban on the veil in 1936.
 He also ensured that some of his children and grandchildren studied abroad, building international connections and furthering their education.
 Majd ed-Dowleh resided in a private compound within Golestan Palace, where every Friday he gathered with his grandchildren, sharing stories and offering guidance.

 Reza Shah, who did not come from an aristocratic family, sought to marry into noble lineage by proposing to Majd ed-Dowleh's granddaughter, Turan Amirsoleimani.
 This union aimed to enhance Reza Shah’s social standing by tying his family to Persia's aristocratic roots.
 Turan Amirsoleimani and Reza Shah had one son together, Prince Gholam Reza Pahlavi, the half-brother of Mohammad Reza Pahlavi, the last Shah of Iran.

 Majd ed-Dowleh died in 1937 and is the ancestor of the Amirsoleimani family.
 His legacy continues through his grandchildren, who are spread across the world, including contemporary cinema actors Saeed Amirsoleimani, Kamand Amirsoleimani, and Sepand Amirsoleimani.
 His descendants include the Amirsoleimani, Rahnamoon-Amirsoleimani, and Abrate-Amirsoleimani families.